wormhole-foundation/xdapp-book/src/technical/env/tilt.md

 ### Pros

 - Out-of-the-box support for the many components needed to develop across the heterogenous blockchain space.
-- Consistent development environment, where contracts deploy deterministically & everything is already linked up.
+- Consistent development environment, where contracts deploy deterministically and everything is already linked up.
-- Ability to easily enable/disable contracts as needed.
+- Ability to easily enable/disable components as needed.
+- Regularly updated as new components join the Wormhole ecosystem.

 ### Cons